aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

-whether hide the field list for the PivotTable.
+Gets whether hide the field list for the PivotTable.

 **Returns:**
 boolean